-ANNEX 2 TO DECISION 5 (Rev. Guadalajara, 2010)
+ANNEX 2 TO DECISION 5 (Rev. Busan, 2014)

 Measures for reducing expenditure

 1) Identification and elimination of possible duplications (functions, activities, workshops, seminars), and centralization of finance and administrative tasks.

+1bis) Integration, reduction, termination of Council Working Groups.

-2) Coordination and harmonization of seminars and workshops organized by the General Secretariat or the three Sectors in order to avoid duplication of the subjects covered and to optimize secretariat attendance .
+2) Coordination and harmonization of seminars and workshops organized by the General Secretariat or the three Sectors in order to avoid duplication of the subjects covered and to optimize secretariat attendance toward their full integration as becoming ITU seminars and workshops.

-3) Coordination with regional organizations with a view to sharing the available resources of the regional organizations and minimizing the costs of participation (workshops, seminars, preparatory meetings for world conferences).
+3) Maximum coordination with regional organizations with a view to sharing the available resources of the regional organizations and minimizing the costs of participation (workshops, seminars, preparatory meetings for world conferences).

-4) Possible savings from attrition, the redeployment of staff and the review and possible reduction of grades of vacant posts.
+4) Possible savings from attrition, the redeployment of staff and the review and possible reduction of grades of vacant posts, in particular in non-sensitive parts of the General Secretariat and the three Bureaux.

 5) New or additional activities are to be implemented through staff redeployment.